• Skip to primary navigation

 Plus, in a country like Peru, where you can’t flush femcare products, traveling with The DivaCup makes a lot of sense.
 You would just insert The DivaCup while in your private hotel bathroom in the morning and be all set for a day of sightseeing around Arequipa.
 Then when you returned to your hotel in the evening, you will take The DivaCup out, clean it with warm water and the DivaWash, and reinsert it to go to bed.

 There also is no waste like wrappers or applicators.
-Not only does that make The DivaCup an eco-friendly option, it’s also convenient for Peru.
+Not only does that make The DivaCup an eco-friendly option, but it’s also convenient for Peru.
 Trust me, the less you put in your hotel bathroom’s trash bin, the more pleasant your experience using the bathroom to shower and get ready will be.

 The DivaCup